2013 Lincoln Navigator Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers say that while luxuriously-styled and well-equipped, the Navigator falls short of rivals, especially when compared with newer competitors.
-Critics also complain about the Navigator’s subpar interior material quality, which they say includes painted plastic panels and cheap-looking switchgear.
+Reviewers say that while luxuriously styled and well-equipped, the 2013 Lincoln Navigator falls short of rivals, especially when compared with newer competitors.
+Critics also complain about the Navigator’s subpar interior materials, which they say include painted plastic panels and cheap-looking switchgear.

 - "You'll definitely feel pampered, but its retro design lost its luster long ago and the materials used are subpar for the class.
 The silver-painted buttons in particular look quite cheap." -- Edmunds (2012)